If you notice any unusual activity, notify your bank immediately.

 - Fraudulent texts and phone calls.
 Beware of any emails or phone calls from numbers claiming to be your bank.
 They might just be looking to steal your information to access your account.

 - Phishing links.
 Watch out for unfamiliar links in emails or while browsing online.
-While they might look legitimate, these links and websites and designed to look official to trick you into entering your information.
+While they might look legitimate, these links and websites are designed to look official to trick you into entering your information.

 - Malware.
 This type of virus can be picked up from sketchy websites and emails, infecting your computer and possibly intercepting your information and passwords.